Manufacturing Risk Insights

 - Check available emergency supplies such as flashlights, batteries, emergency generators/fuel, spare fire extinguishers and first aid kits.
 If you anticipate that any personnel would stay at the facility during or following an emergency, consider stockpiling food and water for their use.

-To learn more about preparing a disaster response plan for your business, contact the risk management professionals at VTC Insurance Group.
+Talk to a Leader in Risk Management for the Manufacturing Industry To learn more about preparing a disaster response plan for your business, contact the risk management professionals at VTC Insurance Group.
 You can reach us at 248.828.3377 or visit vtcins.com.
+This blog is for informational purposes only and is not intended as legal advice.